xuepro/xuepro.github.io/_posts/2018-05-24-Q Learning 算法的C++实现.md

 ![](http://mnemstudio.org/ai/path/images/modeling_environment_clip_image002a.gif)
 ![](http://mnemstudio.org/ai/path/images/map1a.gif)

+### Transit Table

-I used a simple text file (called "sarn.txt" in the code) for store the transit information (可以将状态转移信息放在一个文件如sarn.txt中).
+I used a simple text file (called "sarn.txt" in the code) for store the transit information (可以将状态转移信息放在一个文件如sarn.txt中). which tells us which action we can take and what reward we get and next state we can go uopn taking the action from the state.

 you can make similar text file to store the transit information of your problem.